ricoslaststand/stock-backtesting-tool/README.md

 - List out all of the strategies that you have currently running via an endpoint.
 - Run a strategy
 - Store data in a ClickHouse
-  - ClickHouse, as a column-oriented OLAP DB, will allow and .
+  - ClickHouse, as a column-oriented OLAP DB, will allow for faster querying on larger datasets.

 ## TODO List